wavesplatform/waves-documentation/en/waves-api-and-sdk/client-libraries/signer.md

 <a id="getting-started"></a>
 ## Getting Started

-### 1. Waves JS and Provider library installation
+### 1. Signer and Provider library installation

-* To install Waves JS library use
+* To install Signer library use

    ```bash
    npm i @waves/signer